hansangyeob/Db_application_semB/README.md

 2.Change `DatabaseConnection.php` to your setting.

-3. For admin,
+3. For admin login,
- ID: admin@admin.com
+- ID: admin@admin.com
- PASSWORD: 1234
+- PASSWORD: 1234